-The next Sections describe the methodology adopted by the Company to identify sustainable investments pursuant to the SFDR Regulation, with particular reference to (i) issuers of financial instruments - shares and/or bonds, and (ii) target UCIs.
+The following paragraphs describe the methodology adopted by the Company in order toto identify sustainable investments according to the SFDR Regulation, with particular reference to (i) issuers of equity and/or bond financial instruments and (ii) target UCITS.

 8.1.
 FINANCIAL INSTRUMENTS - SHARES AND/OR BONDS